 Gov't Code 2269.402

-If the District uses the job order contracts method as described in this policy, it must comply with the applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)], which include the following steps:
+If a district uses the job order contracts method as described in this policy, it must comply with the applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)], which include the following steps:

 Education Code 44.031(g); Gov't Code 2269.052, .055, .056(a), (c), .058

-The District may award job order contracts for maintenance, repair, alteration, renovation, remediation, or minor construction of a facility if the work is of a recurring nature but the delivery times are indefinite and indefinite quantities and orders are awarded substantially on the basis of predescribed and prepriced tasks.
-The District shall establish the maximum aggregate contract price when it advertises the proposal.
-The Board shall approve each job, task, or purchase order that exceeds $500,000.
+A district may award job order contracts for maintenance, repair, alteration, renovation, remediation, or minor construction of a facility if the work is of a recurring nature but the delivery times are indefinite and indefinite quantities and orders are awarded substantially on the basis of predescribed and prepriced tasks.
+The district shall establish the maximum aggregate contract price when it advertises the proposal.
+The board shall approve each job, task, or purchase order that exceeds $500,000.
 Gov't Code 2269.403

 Establishing Unit Prices